latent-to/developer-docs/docs/keys/proxies/create-proxy.md

 - `proxy.Unproxyable`/`system.CallFiltered`: The call is not permitted under the current `ProxyType`.
 - `proxy.TooMany`: You exceeded `MaxProxies` or `MaxPending`.
 Remove unused proxies/announcements.
 - `proxy.NotProxy`: Ensure you’re submitting from the delegate account and referencing the correct real account.
+- `Token.FundsUnavailable`: Ensure that your real account has enough available funds to cover the transaction.